dapr/docs/overview.md

 ![Dapr overview](images/overview-sidecar.png)

-In container hosting environments such a Kubernetes, Dapr runs as a side-car container with the application container in the same pod.
+In container hosting environments such as Kubernetes, Dapr runs as a side-car container with the application container in the same pod.

 ![Dapr overview](images/overview-sidecar-kubernetes.png)